davidgasquez/handbook/Open Data.md

 	- Integrations could be built to ingest/publish data from other hubs (e.g: CKAN)

 ### Storage
 - **Permanence**.
-Each [version](https://tech.datopian.com/versioning/) should be accessible and permanent.
+Each [version](https://tech.datopian.com/versioning/) should be permanent and accessible.
 - **Versioning**.
-Should be able to manage diffs and incremental changes in a smart way.
-E.g: only storing the new rows or columns.
+Should be able to manage *diffs* and *incremental changes* in a smart way.
+E.g: only storing the new added rows or updated columns.
 	- Should allow [automated harvesting of new data](https://tech.datopian.com/harvesting/) with sensors (external functions) or scheduled jobs.
 - **Smart**.
 Use appropriate protocols for storing the data.
 E.g: rows/columns shouldn't be duplicated if they don't change.
 	- Think at the dataset level and not the file level.
 	- Tabular data could be partitioned to make it easier for future retrieval.
-- **Inmutability**.
+- **Immutability**.
+Never remove historical data.
 Data should be append only.
-Could allow streaming.
+	- Similar to how `git` deals with it.
+You could force the deletion of something in case that's needed, but not the default.
 - **Flexible**.
-Allow centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...).
+Allow centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
-	- Support many types of data.
-Tables, Geospatial, Images, ...
+	- As agnostic as possible, suppoting many types of data; tables, geospatial, images, ...
 	- A dataset could have different formats.
-The protocol could even do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automatically or do some checks at the data level to verify they contain the same information.
-Datasets would be accesible with multiple formats.
+The protocol could do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automatically and some checks at the data level to verify they contain the same information.

 ### Transformations
 - **Deterministic**.
 Packaged lambda style transformations (WASM/Docker).